msftsettiy/azure-docs-fork/articles/managed-ccf/quickstart-portal.md

 ## Next steps

 In this quickstart, you created a Managed CCF resource by using the Azure portal.
-To learn more about Azure confidential ledger and how to integrate it with your applications, continue on to the articles below.
+To learn more about Azure Managed CCF and how to integrate it with your applications, continue on to the articles below.

-## Next steps

 - [Microsoft Azure Managed CCF overview](overview.md)
 - [Quickstart: Activate members](activate-members.md)